-Students in the pediatric research training programs quickly become key members of the team, assisting Center experts in all aspects of pediatric injury research.
-Drawing on CIRP’s “research to action” model, students take a hands-on approach to projects, whether recruiting subjects for a study, helping develop content for a website, or presenting research findings to scientists and academic leaders at CIRP’s Annual Student Research Day.
+Students in our pediatric research training programs quickly become key members of the team, assisting Center experts in all aspects of pediatric injury research.
+Drawing on CIRP’s “research to action” model, students in our pediatric research training programs take a hands-on approach to projects, whether recruiting subjects for a study, helping develop content for a website, or presenting research findings to scientists and academic leaders at CIRP’s Annual Student Research Day.

-Throughout the academic year and summer, CIRP offers positions for undergraduate and graduate students to conduct research.
+Throughout the academic year and summer, CIRP offers positions for undergraduate and graduate students to conduct research in one of our pediatric research training programs.
 Positions range from part-time to full-time and can be paid or volunteer opportunities.
 CIRP also hosts an Injury Science Research Experiences for Undergraduates (REU) Site, a 10-week summer pediatric research program sponsored by the National Science Foundation for a diverse group of undergraduate student scholars.

 Scientific Disciplines in Pediatric Research

-Students may apply for specific research training opportunities in any one of the Center’s Scientific Disciplines:
+Students may apply for specific pediatric research training program opportunities in any one of the Center’s Scientific Disciplines:

 Contact Carol Murray, MSS, MLSP, training coordinator, for more information on CIRP’s pediatric research training programs.

-For other undergraduate research opportunities at CHOP, visit The CHOP Research Institute Summer Scholars Program (CRISSP).
+For other pediatric research training program opportunitie at CHOP, visit The CHOP Research Institute Summer Scholars Program (CRISSP).